robertcorponoi/hypergiant/README.md

 <h1 align="center">Hypergiant</h1>

-<p align="center">Hypergiant is a small and simple signal-like event emitter for Node.js and the browser.<p>
+<p align="center">Hypergiant is a small and simple signal-like event system for Node.js and the browser.<p>

 <div align="center">